bashtools/mokctl/docs/package.md

 ```

-There was no need to do the phased kubeadm join since it isn't granular enough anyway, so just the hack will do.
+There was no need to do the phased kubeadm join that we did last time since it isn't granular enough anyway, so just the hack will do.

 ### Result